NBISweden/workshop-reproducible-research/docs/git.md

 git push origin master
 ```

-The `push` command send our local history of the `master` branch to the same
+The `push` command sends our local history of the `master` branch to the same
 branch on the remote (`origin`).
 Our git repository is now stored on GitHub!

 * Run `git status`.
 This should tell you that *"Your branch is up-to-date with